-Typical Civil Society Organisations (CSOs) engaged in Education include parent associations, alumni associations, teacher unions, NGOs, faith-based organisations and other CSOs providing formal and informal education services, women's organisations advocating for the right of women and girls in education, CSOs specialising in providing services and/or representing underserved communities and marginalised groups, universities and think tanks, research institutes working on evidence-based advocacy in public services including education, professional and business associations, education coalitions or coordination groups within CSOs, etc.
+Typical Civil Society Organisations (CSOs) engaged in Education (and skills development) include parent associations; alumni associations; teacher unions; NGOs, faith-based organisations, cultural organisations, and other CSOs providing formal and informal education/skills development services; women's organisations advocating for the right of women and girls in education; CSOs representing underserved communities and marginalised groups; universities and think tanks; research institutes working on evidence-based advocacy in public services including education; professional and business associations; education coalitions or coordination groups within CSOs, etc.

-The EU informs CSOs about planned EU education programmes/ support to sector reform.

-- The EU listens and provides feedback to CSOs playing an advocacy role in education. - The EU consults CSOs during the formulation & identification of education support programmes. - CSOs' input feeds into the intervention logic, selection of indicators etc. to ensure that interests of all sectors of society, particularly of education users (i.e. students, teachers, parents) and of marginalised and disadvantaged groups are taken into account.

-- A Civil Society component is included in the identification/formulation study and a CS expert recruited. - The EU supports the inclusion of CSOs specialised on education, etc. in multi-stakeholder committees/ advisory bodies/multi-sectorial cluster groups to discuss and formulate policies and programmes on education and vocational education and training. - EU-funded education programmes (including budget support) include indicators, risks and assumptions (possibly conditionality) related to civil society involvement (e.g. social accountability of the education sector).

-· CSOs have access to information about EU support to education sector reforms.

-CSOs have access to information (e.g. through information meetings, etc.) about procurement opportunities and upcoming calls for proposals related to EU education programmes.

-· The EU encourages the inclusion of CSOs specialised on education in national/sectoral commissions/ committees/advisory bodies to discuss and guide the implementation of educational reforms.
+To inform To consult & dialogue To partner Identification and Formulation - The EU informs CSOs about planned EU education programmes/support to sector reform.
+The EU listens and provides feedback to CSOs playing an advocacy role in education.
+The EU consults CSOs during the formulation & identification of education support programmes.
+CSOs' input feeds into the intervention logic, selection of indicators etc. to ensure that interests of all sectors of society, particularly of education users (i.e. students, teachers, parents) and of marginalised and disadvantaged groups are taken into account. - A Civil Society component is included in the identification/formulation study and a CS expert recruited. - The EU supports the inclusion of CSOs specialised in education, etc. in multi-stakeholder committees/advisory bodies/multi-sectorial cluster groups to discuss and formulate policies and programmes on education and vocational education and training. - EU-funded education programmes (including budget support) include indicators, risks and assumptions (possibly conditionality) related to civil society involvement (e.g. social accountability of the education sector).
+Implement ation CSOs have access to information about EU support to education sector reforms.
+CSOs have access to information (e.g. through information meetings, etc.) about procurement opportunities and upcoming Dialogue - The EU encourages the inclusion of CSOs commissions/committees/advisory bodies to discuss and specialised in education in national/sectoral guide the implementation of educational reforms.